DimitriBarronmore/cyf-arenas/README.md

 Multiple arenas which overlap will automatically merge into a single shape.
 There is no option to disable this.

-Arenas should behave exactly like the original, just with some extra features.
+Arenas should behave almost exactly like the original, just with some extra features.

 -----------------------

 ## **Features:**

+**`Arena.Resize(width, height, immediate = false)`**
+Exactly the same as the original, but now with an extra argument to determine whether to resize immediately.
+If `immediate` is true, this is exactly the same as `Arena.ResizeImmediate`

 **`arenas.bind_arena(arena)`**
 Causes the real arena to copy the location/scale of the given arena, for purposes of bound monster sprites and the resize back to the UI box at the end of a wave.
 When the library is initialized this is set to `Arena`.